Hunslet: Geography

-Penny Hill surrounds Church Street.
-This is the old centre of Hunslet referred to as Hunslet Grange when the Leek Street Flats (1968 to 1983) were built.
-The Leek Street Flats developed problems with crime and condensation and were demolished fifteen years after their construction.
-The area was again redeveloped in the 1980s with more traditional houses.
-The area contains the Penny Hill Shopping Centre and a Morrisons supermarket.

 Economy

 Hunslet today is still primarily based around manufacturing and heavy engineering.
 Newer industries have moved to the western fringes of the area in recent years with the building of new office complexes including the Leeds City Business Park which originally opened with offices for companies including O2 and British Gas.
 O2 have since moved to Morley.
 The Morrisons supermarket in the Penny Hill Centre as well as the Costco wholesale warehouse on Leathley Road are also large employers.
 In 2011, Aston Barclay, a car auction group, purchased the former Motor Auctions Leeds car centre on Hillidge Road to further add to the regeneration of the area.

 According to an article by the Yorkshire Evening Post, 43% of the area's population lives in poverty and it has the ninth highest child poverty rate in the country, with a reported 4,579 children having been fed by food banks between April 2019 and February 2020.